contractautomataproject/ContractAutomataLib/index.md

 Automaton<String,Action,State<String>,ModalTransition<String,Action,State<String>,CALabel>> orc = new OrchestrationSynthesisOperator<String>(new Agreement()).apply(comp);
 ```

-The example below shows how to synthesise a choreography and store the result.
+The second example, reported below, shows how to synthesise a choreography and store the result.
 It loads a precomputed composition stored in a `.data` format.
 The automata in the composition are depicted in Figure 1, Figure 2 and Figure 3 in [LMCS20].
-Afterwards,  the choreography is synthesised using
+Subsequently, the class `ChoreographySynthesisOperator` is used to synthesise the choreography.
- the class `ChoreographySynthesisOperator` that takes as argument a property invariant on the
+ The constructor takes as argument a property invariant on the
 synthesised labels.
 In this case the property is strong agreement: all labels must be matches
 between an offer and a request.
 The choreography is stored again in a `.data` format.